Qianjiang New City

-Iconic architecture in the district includes the golden-egg-structured International Conference Center, moon-shaped Hangzhou Grand Theater, and the City Balcony and Raffles City shopping mall.
-Hangzhou municipal government moved from city center to Qianjiang New City in 2016.
+Iconic architecture in the district includes the heaven-and-earth Civic Center, the golden-egg-shaped Hangzhou Intercontinential Hotel, the moon-shaped Grand Theater, and the City Balcony and Raffles City shopping mall.
+The Civic Center has been the main location for Hangzhou's municipal government since 2016.

 Line 1, Line 2, Line 4, Line 7 and Line 9 of Hangzhou Metro are currently serving the area.